 Our furry family members are Chocolate Havanese.
 Often called “silk dogs,” most in this breed are white with brown or black markings.
-Many are brindle in color.
-Lulu and Kiki are 9 1/2 and 9 pounds in weight, although they look heavier with all their fur.
+Some are brindle in color.
+Lulu and Kiki are each about 9 1/2 pounds in weight, although they look heavier with all their fur.
 They do require frequent brushing, but they are hypoallergenic and they do not shed.
 As you can tell, they are very much a part of our low-carb family – you do get attached to your pets!

 Why Homemade Instead of Purchased Dog Food?

 Myths and misconceptions abound on the Internet regarding homemade dog food.
 Also, there are a myriad of conflicting nutritional recommendations ranging from the 30-70% carbs found in commercial dog food to raw frozen foods that contains no carbs.
 Some owners feed raw meat and bones and say their dogs thrive.